Monday, August 7, 2017

 The second dive and snorkeling was excellent.
 Although only a short ride away from the first site, the coral here was vibrant, alive, multi-coloured and swarmed by fish and creatures in every nook and cranny.
 Two of the more interesting fish I saw were a stone fish and a lion fish.
 There were huge boulders and canyons here and we got to swim through multiple caves that were eerie and full of fish.
 We hit a maximum depth of 60 feet and stayed down for 50 minutes.
 There was only one other diver in my group and we didn’t run into many other divers until the end of the dive as the site itself was very large.
 Ana and the kids said the snorkeling was fantastic and they saw all sorts of fish including a puffer fish.

 Once we returned to the dock we were mini-bussed back to the centre and we stopped at a restaurant for drinks and a cool down.
-The temperature here has been in the 35 to 37 range so those Asian butt sweats are at an all-time high.
-Since we were leaving today we had to check out of our room before we left for diving, and we just left our luggage at reception, which meant we had to keep ourselves busy for a few hours until the bus departure at 6:30pm.
+The temperature here has been in the 35 to 37 range so those Asian butt sweats were at an all-time high.
+Since we were leaving today we had to check out of our room before we left for diving, and we just left our luggage at reception, which meant we had to keep ourselves busy for a few hours until the scheduled bus departure at 6:30pm.
 We walked down to the beach, spread out our towels and enjoyed our remaining time in Nha Trang swimming in the ocean and watching the many people enjoying the beach and beautifully warm ocean.

 The majority of the tourists here are Russians, and they are so easy to spot.
 To begin with, they never smile or laugh.
 In fact, when you pass them on the street they look as if they are about to punch you in the face – women and men.
 Russian tourists are split into two categories – Young and Old.
 Young Russians are generally tall and slim and they nearly all have striking blue eyes and are quite attractive.
 The men are so similar it is actually funny.
 They all have identical brush cuts, strong builds, wear thick gold or silver chains around their necks (often with a large medallion), and appear enraged.
 Also, they all wear speedos, or similar types of, form-fitting, snug, banana hammock trunks.
 I myself do wear a gold chain, and if I was a bit taller, a bit stockier, and much less happy I could almost be mistaken for a Russian - except that I’m not gifted with the abnormal testicular mass required to showcase that particular choice of beachwear.